 - OpenAI: direct OpenAI API.
 Same model family as Azure but routed through OpenAI’s own endpoints.

-- Google: Gemini models, including 3.1 Pro Preview, 3 Flash, and the 2.5 family.
+- Google: Gemini models, spanning the Pro and Flash tiers.

 Switching providers resets the model dropdown, so pick a provider first, then a model.